-For instance, in a recent study conducted in the Northern region, the application of ultrasonic waves resulted in an increase in oil recovery rates compared to conventional methods.
+For instance, in a recent study conducted in the Northern region, the application of ultrasonic waves increased oil recovery rates compared to conventional methods.
 Moreover, the time required to reach peak production was reduced by months.
 These findings are particularly significant given the challenging conditions of low permeability and high viscosity commonly associated with reservoirs in this region [82].